austin0072009/newuni/README.md

 https://www.live-shopee.com/h5/#/

-I copy the UI and style of the Shopee ecommerce, if you interested in this system contact me in TG @austinbaba or gmail: austinbaba@gmail.com
+if you interested in this system contact me in TG @austinbaba or gmail: austinbaba@gmail.com

 ![image](https://user-images.githubusercontent.com/46783484/204201354-d0d29715-1747-498e-80be-c8a19c9ab05a.png)